-Device motion: It is enabled by default to trigger an alarm in your system when device motion of the door controller is detected.
+Device motion: Turn on to trigger an alarm in your system when it detects a movement of the device.

-Casing open: It is enabled by default to trigger an alarm in your system when casing open of the door controller is detected.
+Casing open: Turn on to trigger an alarm in your system when it detects an open door controller case.
+Turn off this setting for barebone door controllers.

-External tamper: It is connected to I/O 13.
-Turn on to trigger an alarm in your system when external tamper is detected.
-For example, when the external cabinet is opened or closed.
+External tamper: Turn on to trigger an alarm in your system when it detects an external tamper.
+For example, when someone opens or closes the external cabinet.

-Supervised input: Turn on monitor the input state and configure the end-of-line resistors.

-- To use parallel first connection, select Parallel first connection with a 22 KΩ parallel resistor and a 4.7 KΩ serial resistor. - To use serial first connection, select Serial first connection and select a resistor value from the Resistor values drop-down list.
+- Supervised input in the input state and configure the end-of-line resistors. - To use parallel first connection, select Parallel first connection with a 22 KΩ parallel resistor and a 4.7 KΩ serial resistor. - To use serial first connection, select Serial first connection and select a resistor value from the Resistor values drop-down list.